michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

 Fortunately, there are many ways to get help:

-1. We have set up an online community for students and faculty (TBA) and this should be the first place to ask a question because one of your fellow students may have an answer before the professor or GSI responds
+1. We have set up an online community for students and faculty (**TBA**) and this should be the first place to ask a question because one of your fellow students may have an answer before the professor or GSI responds
-1. We are fortunate to have a GSI (TBA)
+1. We are fortunate to have a GSI (**TBA**)
 1. Jacobs Hall Design Specialist [office hours](https://jacobsinstitute.berkeley.edu/our-space/design-specialists/)
 1. Your professor welcomes questions by email at any time, although answers may not be immediate depending on the time.
+1. At least two of the Jacobs Hall Design Fellows (Eric Weinhoffer and Zahin Ali) are holding office hours over the summer).
+The website doesn't reflect this yet, but will be udpated on Monday and the details will be added here.

 RESPONSIBILITY